YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 #### Impact

 Low.
-USDC depegging can be considered an unlikely event, however, in case that happens, all the ETH locked in `TokenBuyer` will be making trades at a loss.
+USDC depegging can be considered an unlikely event.
+However, in case that happens, all the ETH locked in `TokenBuyer` will be making trades at a loss.

 #### Recommendation